kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 #### Alpha

-- `PodGroup` is introduced behind `GangScheduling-PodGroup` feature flag
+- `PodGroup` is introduced behind `GenericWorkloadPodGroup` feature flag
 - API tests for `PodGroup` API are added and passing
 - kube-scheduler implements the `PodGroup` API

 #### Beta

-- Workload and PodGroup APIs are able to get integrated with true workload controllers
+- Workload and PodGroup APIs are able to get integrated with true workload[^1] controllers
 - e2e tests for `PodGroup` are added and passing

 #### GA